Back to Incidents

 Root Cause

 Primary Cause: MariaDB database upgrade that reset the max_connections setting from the previously configured 16000 back to the default value of 1000.
+The SDN controller maintains persistent database connections for network state management, configuration changes, and DHCP lease tracking, requiring approximately 200-300 concurrent database connections during normal operation.

 Contributing Factors: